-Savings from refinancing are economically substantial, especially for low-income households that have most of their wealth tied to home equity.
+that have most of their wealth tied to home equity.
 Between 2004 and 2008, the average first-time homebuyer in my sample obtained a fixed-rate mortgage with principal around \$120,000 and an interest rate of 6.2 percent.
-Applying the prevailing interest rate of 4 percent for comparable loans between 2012 and 2015, each marginal household that refinanced during this period would have saved \$110 dollars per month before any adjustments.
-These households still come out ahead by around \$100 after accounting for the cost of Internet Essentials, which corresponds to a 14 percent reduction in mortgage payments and 5 percent increase in disposable income (\$2,000).
+Applying the prevailing average interest rate of 4 percent for comparable loans between 2012 and 2015, each marginal household that refinanced during this period would have saved \$110 dollars per month before any adjustments.
+These households still come out ahead by around \$100 after accounting for the cost of Internet Essentials, which corresponds to a 14 percent reduction in mortgage payments and 5 percent increase in monthly disposable income (\$2,000 after federal and average state taxes).
 More importantly, the lifetime savings for an average refinance loan can be up to \$29,000, or \$18,000 after discounting over time and adjusting for possible closing costs.
 These lifetime savings account for around one-third of the median net worth of all low-income households and 10 percent of the net worth of low-income homeowners residing in owner-occupied units (Survey of Consumer Finances, 2013; Wolff, 2016).

-I also calculate the aggregate economic impact of Internet Essentials to be large and persistent.
-A 6 percent increase in the number of refinance originations, off a base of 13,000 annual originations for the treated group prior to 2012, corresponds to 780 additional refinances per year (total origination volume of \$100 million per year).
+I also estimate the aggregate economic impact of Internet Essentials to be large and persistent.
+A 6 percent increase in the number of refinance originations, off a base of 13,000 annual originations for the treated group prior to 2012, corresponds to 780 additional refinancings per year (total origination volume of \$100 million per year).
 Based on the aforementioned conservative measure of household wealth gains (\$18,000), Internet Essentials generated \$55 million in aggregate household savings through refinancing between 2012 and 2015.
-These results importantly ignore the effect on non-urban households, and the the upper bound of national savings attributable to Internet Essentials is around \$100 million.
-Taking stock, these aggregate savings almost directly offset the \$110 million that Comcast invested into public service announcements to advertise the program during this period.
-Even if we assume that Comcast breaks even on each subsidized broadband line, the mortgage payment savings combined with other documented economic benefits such as
+These results importantly ignore the effect on non-urban households, so the the upper bound of national savings attributable to Internet Essentials is around \$100 million.20 Taking stock, these aggregate savings almost directly offset the \$110 million that Comcast invested into public service announcements to advertise the program during this period.
+Even if we assume that Comcast breaks even on each subsidized broadband line, the mortgage payment savings combined with other documented economic benefits such as increased employment outcomes (Zuo, 2021) imply that the program was generally successful in reducing inequality.